briatte/srqm/Programs/README.md

 ### `srqm setup`

 Tries to permanently set up a few options like screen breaks and scrollback buffer size in Stata, including `memory` on software versions older than Stata 12.
+Also sets the `burd` scheme (documented above).

 #### `srqm setup folder`